astral-sh/uv/PIP_COMPATIBILITY.md

 packages that exist on multiple indexes.

-For example, imagine that a company publishes an internal version of `requests` on a private index (`--extra-index-url`), but also allow installing packages from PyPI by default.
+For example, imagine that a company publishes an internal version of `requests` on a private index (`--extra-index-url`), but also allows installing packages from PyPI by default.
 In this case, the private `requests` would conflict with the public [`requests`](https://pypi.org/project/requests/) on PyPI.